paperinho/Python-Serial-exp/README.md

 # Python Serial ports experiment
-Free experiment with Python code ti manage Serial Ports, to learn first and to create routine to re-use in other code project. by IW2NOY.
+Free experiments with Python code to manage Serial Ports, to learn first and to create routine to re-use in other code project as second target. by IW2NOY.